Laws on crossbows: Ireland

 In Republic of Ireland law, crossbows are classed as firearms and require a licence to own.
 Before the Firearms and Offensive Weapons Act 1990 there were no specific regulations on crossbows.
 The bill as introduced did not restrict crossbows with a draw weight under 1.4 kg, but the limit was deleted at committee stage.

 Japan

-In Japan, crossbows are regulated by the Firearm and Sword Possession Control Law and the possession of crossbow requires a license from a local public safety commission and they are obliged to keep their crossbows in lockers or other appropriate storage facilities.
-The usage of crossbows is limited to firing ranges, shooting sports and veterinary anesthesia, and individuals who are below the age of 18 or are drug addicts are not allowed to possess a crossbow.
+Since 2022 most civilians are banned from owning crossbows in Japan.
+Crossbows are regulated by the Firearm and Sword Possession Control Law.
+The possession of crossbow requires a license from a local public safety commission who are obliged to keep their crossbows in lockers or other appropriate storage facilities.
+The usage of crossbows is limited to firing ranges, shooting sports and veterinary anesthesia, and individuals who are below the age of 18, have been imprisoned or are drug addicts are not allowed to possess a crossbow.
 Illegal possession of crossbows can lead to imprisonment of up to three years or a fine of up to ¥500,000.